 -

 Restrictions on complex shapes: Centrifugal casting is limited to producing cylindrical castings and, to some extent, other shapes.
 Even within cylindrical castings, the complexity achievable through this process is restricted.
+For applications needing more flexibility in shape or size, other methods, such as sand casting is often chosen, offering adaptability across a broad range of geometries and product sizes.

 -